You are here

 Whilst my own orientation is psychoanalytic, I am against the narrow parochialism that can stifle theoretical and clinical development.
 I am passionately in favour of what works for whom: we need to be able to offer choice and a sufficient knowledge base from which to advise individuals seeking psychological help as well as treatment guideline developers and those who commission psychotherapies.

-I have just joined the Open University vey recently, in July 2022.
-Before that I was at the Tavistock and Portman NHS Foundation Trust for 13 years, where I was research lead, research fellow and taught on various academic and training courses.
+I have just joined the Open University in 2022.
+Before that I was at the Tavistock and Portman NHS Foundation Trust for 13 years, where I was research lead and taught on various academic and training courses.
 I also supervised, which I continue to do, clinical doctorate students training in child and adolescence psychotherapy.
-I have a PhD in Philosophy and a MSc in Psychology from Univeristy College London (UCL).
+I have a PhD and a MSc in Psychology from UCL.

 Professional Affiliations